polius/meteornext-docs/docs/README.md

 As Database Engineers, we spend a lot of time managing all the data infrastructure, and it can be hard to find relevant products that helps us with our daily needs.
 Most of the time we're coding scripts to automatize some repeating operations.

-This is what happened me when I started working as a Database Engineer in my last job.
-I had to start performing some concurrent tasks such as massive and dangerous SQL deployments on each Release, monitor some metrics in hundreds of database servers and to manage all the database user's accounts.
+This is what happened me when I started working as a Database Engineer in my last job position.
+I had to start performing some concurrent tasks such as massive and dangerous SQL deployments on each Release, monitor some metrics in hundreds of database servers and also manage all the database user's accounts.

 At first, when I started working on this position, I only had a MySQL client and some legacy scripts to perform all those sql deployments.